Prathamesh-Verlekar/Big-Data-Projects/Amazon Web Services/AWS_Cli_Lambda/README.md

 - `s3_upload.py` - Python script to generate some fake data using Faker and uploadthe same to your S3 Bucket
 - `s3_download.py` - Downloading the file from S3 to your local environemnt
-- `comprehend_demo.py` - Using AWS Comprehend to implement sentiment analysis
+- `comprehend_function.py` - Using AWS Comprehend to implement sentiment analysis

 ## Lambda-serverless-py

-**AWS Lambda** is a serverless compute service that runs your code in response to events.
-It lets you run code without provisioning or managing servers.
-Lambda runs your code only when needed and scales automatically, from a few requests per day to thousands per second.
+**AWS Lambda** is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.
+With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
+Just upload your code as a ZIP file or container image, and Lambda automatically and precisely allocates compute execution power and runs your code based on the incoming request or event, for any scale of traffic.

 ![lambda](https://user-images.githubusercontent.com/59594174/109194337-4fdaac80-7767-11eb-8598-060c8dd09af3.png)